 A broad career journey rather than Phill’s unwrapping of a specific project, this talk was littered with both insight and anecdotes, and was an equally unique opportunity for his audience to look into the record-making business and get answers to their own questions.

-As well as a journey through Phill’s life and work, it’s a study of the music that accompanied it, the industry that both supported and exploited those involved in making and recording it, and a document of the development of the technology involved.
+As well as a journey through Phill’s life and work, it’s a study of the music that accompanied it, the industry that both supported and exploited those involved in making and recording it, and a document of recording technology’s evolution.

 There is a great deal to be learned here, particularly in the selection and placement of microphones, musicians’ positioning in the studio, mixing desks and their evolution, musicians and studios – and the drug taking common within the business.